Constance Spry: Life

 In 1956, she and Hume published the best-selling Constance Spry Cookery Book, thereby extending the Spry style from flowers to food.
 On 3 January 1960, she slipped on the stairs at Winkfield Place and died an hour later.
 Her last words were supposedly, "Someone else can arrange this".

 Legacy

 Spry's books remained in print for many years after her death and her floristry business thrived until the early 2000s.
-Her personal papers and records are in the RHS Lindley Library.
-Constance Spry's influence in floristry remains strong in the modern era.
-Luxury florist Nikki Pierce has cited her as an inspiration as did Patricia Easterbrook Roberts.
-The floral designer Shane Connolly was guest curator of an exhibition in 2021 at the Garden Museum, London, of Spry's achievements and life.
-This made use of the extensive materials from the Lindley Library archives.
+Her influence in floristry remains strong; for example, luxury florist Nikki Pierce has cited her as an inspiration.

+"Constance Spry: A Millionaire for a Few Pence" was an exhibition at the Design Museum in the autumn of 2004.
+The curator Libby Sellers called Spry "one of the lost heroes in the history of modernism" but the exhibition led to the resignation of the chair of trustees, James Dyson.